SleepingFox88/Teaching-Myself-Assembly/README.md

 # Teaching-Myself-Assembly
-A repository containing a list of projects I created to teach myself assembly
+A repository containing a list of projects I created to teach myself assembly.
+Most of these projects were programmed for Marco Schweighauser's [Online Assembler-Simulator](https://schweigi.github.io/assembler-simulator/index.html)

 ## Repositories